ChristoKolander/Shopping-Ecommerce/README.md

 A)

-This is a private Repo.
+This is a private Repo...

 My Testsite - trying out different approaches and techniques!